2009 Istanbul bus attack: The attack

-In November 8, 2009, Molotov cocktails were thrown at a bus, which was set ablaze.
+On November 8, 2009, Molotov cocktails were thrown at a bus, which was set ablaze.
 A 17-year-old teenager, Serap Eser, was onboard among others on her way home; she was badly burnt, dying a month later in hospital while in a coma.

 Aftermath

 Four who were under the age of 18 when the attack occurred were sentenced for being a member of a terrorist organization and intentional homicide.
-After Interior Minister İdris Naim Şahin statements, four of who were accused of carrying out the attack, filed a complaint to the Bakırköy Public Prosecutor’s Office on 23 January 2015.
+After Interior Minister İdris Naim Şahin statements, four of those who were accused of carrying out the attack filed a complaint to the Bakırköy Public Prosecutor’s Office on 23 January 2015.

 In 2014, Alevi Bektashi Federation chairman Selahattin Özel stated regarding the incident “The PM and his spokespeople are continuously trying to correlate Alevis with terror groups.
 They are holding Alevis together with terror organizations.
 Previous to this incident, a girl of ours died in a molotov cocktail [attack] which was thrown at a bus.
 MİT came out behind this and [the AKP] let them go."
 A Turkish court dismissed all claims of involvement with the Turkish MİT involvement.

 In 2011, a case in which two Kurds were sentenced to over 12 years in prison for being in possession of a Molotov cocktail, the court case referred back to this incident.